 Guerilla Science: Soundscape Sculptures: Guerilla Science create events and installations to connect people with science in new ways, producing live experiences that entertain, inspire, challenge and amaze.
 MSRI has partnered with Guerilla Science to bring the Fire Organ – the mutant offspring of a Rubens’ tube and a traditional pipe organ – to music festivals and dance parties across the US and UK.

 Bay Area Math Olympiad (BAMO): Middle and high school students from throughout the Bay Area participate in the Bay Area Math Olympiad exam each February to try their hand at increasingly difficult mathematical problem solving and proofs.
 Following the exam scoring period, an award ceremony and family celebration for all participants is held at MSRI in March of each year.

 Art at MSRI: MSRI works with local artists and photographers to host exhibits of prints in our second floor common spaces, available to view by the public during regular building hours.
 MSRI is currently preparing a new exhibition, which will be open to the public beginning September 2019.
 Visitors are welcome to view exhibits during business hours (Monday-Friday, 8:30-5:00 PM).
 Artworks are located throughout the 2nd floor of the building.
 A special exhibit of posters from the "Remember Maryam Mirzakhani" exhibit is also on display in Simons Auditorium during business hours.
-Current exhibit (Fall 2019): Photographs of Natural Crystal from the Smale Collection, featuring photography by UC Berkeley Professor Emeritus of Mathematics Dr. Stephen Smale.
-A public reception will be held on Wednesday 10/30 from 5:30-7:30 pm to celebrate this exhibit.
+Current exhibit (beginning Fall 2019): Photographs of Natural Crystal from the Smale Collection, featuring photography by UC Berkeley Professor Emeritus of Mathematics Dr. Stephen Smale.
+A public reception was held on Wednesday 10/30 to celebrate this exhibit.

 MSRI at the Commonwealth Club: The Commonwealth Club of California is the nation's oldest and largest public affairs forum, bringing together its 20,000 members for more than 400 annual events on topics ranging across politics, culture, society and the economy.
 MSRI partners with the Club to host public programs featuring some of the world's most interesting mathematical scientists, including Fields Medalist Cédric Villani, world-renowned theoretical physicist Sir Roger Penrose, and mathematical magician Mark Mitton.